Ethiopian Zion Coptic Church: Later growth in United States

-Olsen ran for governor in Iowa, as a Libertarian, in 1994 and for the U.S. House of Representatives, again as a Libertarian, in 1996.
+Carl Olsen ran for governor in Iowa, as a Libertarian, in 1994 and for the U.S. House of Representatives, again as a Libertarian, in 1996.
 He is currently a priest in the Ethiopian Zion Coptic Church, and resides in Iowa.

 The EZCC is not associated with either the Coptic Orthodox Church or the Coptic Catholic Church, both based in Egypt.
 The Coptic Orthodox Church has an Ethiopian sister church, which is also unrelated.
 The Garveyite Coptic were most closely tied to the African Orthodox Church than to Egypt.
 The EZCC gets its namesake from a 1959 mission to Ethiopia in which the archbishop brought a group of young Ethiopian priests and deacons to study in American universities.
 However, the clergy cut ties with the Garveyite Coptic organization in New York and set up its own parishes that addressed the needs of Ethiopian immigrants.

 The Zion Coptic Church appeared in the 2011 Billy Corben documentary Square Grouper: The Godfathers of Ganja, whose first section concerns the group and features interviews with former members.

 In Brazil there are the First Niubingui Church Etiope Coptic of Zion of Brasil.